kudobuilder/kudo.dev/content/blog/blog-2020-07-10-cassandra-ga.md

 To enable backup and restore functionality, there is a single parameter: `BACKUP_RESTORE_ENABLED`.
 This will deploy a sidecar container on each Cassandra Node which contains Medusa.
 The actual backup is triggered by a Job that execs Medusa in the sidecar.

-For a restore, the parameter sets up an init container before the actual start of the container which downloads the backup and initialises the data for that node.
+For a restore, the parameter sets up an init container that will run before the actual C* node container, download the backup and initialize the data for that node.

 Details about this feature can be found [here](https://github.com/mesosphere/kudo-cassandra-operator/blob/master/docs/backup.md).